GNU-Ymir/Documentations/primitives/functions.md

 ## Function return type

-Sometimes a function can return a value, the type of the value must be defined at the end of the function definition before the value, by using the token **`->`**.
-The type of the value of the function must be the same as the type defined in the prototype.
+Sometimes a function can return a value, the type of the value must be defined at the end of the function definition before the value, using the token **`->`**.
+The type of the value of the function must be the same as the one defined in the prototype.

 ```ymir
 def foo (x : i32)-> i32